chadchristensen/flexbox/README.md

 1. Wrap the elements you want to use flexbox on with a container such as a div or section.
 2. Add a class to the container to target it with your css (ex. flex-container)
-3. Add html elements within the container and add a class such as "flex-item" to the elements
+3. Add html elements within the container
+4. Add classes to the child elements (ex. flex-item)

 ```html
 <section class="flex-container">